 Why You Should Learn Medical Spanish

+One reason why many people learn medical Spanish is to prepare to work in a medical field.
+Plenty of jobs require Spanish, including some great ones in the medical field.
 Even if a job doesn’t require Spanish, there are still economic advantages to learning it.
 Learning proper medical terms is a good way to work towards better Spanish for business, particularly if you’re working in any healthcare or medical field.

-Learning medical Spanish will definitely open up your job options if you’re looking for work in the medical field.
+Another reason to learn medical Spanish is to prepare you to assist a Spanish-speaker in a medical emergency.
 Many EMTs don’t speak Spanish, and some hospitals and clinics lack sufficient Spanish-speaking staff.
 While they have professional translators they can call, there isn’t always time in an emergency.
 Being able to pitch in and help with your Spanish skills could literally save a life.

+Medical Spanish is also valuable in order to communicate an underlying medical condition while abroad.
 If you have any chronic conditions, it’s important to know the terms to describe your condition and associated symptoms.
-This way, if your condition flares up abroad, you can still get help.
 Putting together your own advanced Spanish vocabulary list will help you keep track of all the terms related to your condition.
-You might even keep it in your suitcase when you travel.

 You should also learn some medical Spanish in case you need medication abroad.
-Try to bring your own medications whenever possible, and make sure you follow the International Association for Medical Assistance to Travellers’ guidelines so that hopefully you’ll have all the medications you need.
+Try to bring your own medications whenever possible and make sure you follow the International Association for Medical Assistance to Travellers’ guidelines.
+Being able to describe what’s happening is key to getting the assistance you need.

-Luckily, there are lots of great resources like MedicalSpanish.com and PracticingSpanish.com to help prepare you with more useful medical terms.
-Medical students or others looking for the full treatment, so to speak, can check out the Medical Spanish Series at ed2go, a set of online courses that specifically teach you Spanish for use in medical situations.
+There are lots of great resources like MedicalSpanish.com and PracticingSpanish.com to help prepare you with more useful medical terms.
+Medical students or others looking for the full treatment could also check out the “Medical Spanish Series” at ed2go, a set of online courses that specifically teach you Spanish for use in medical situations.

-FluentU takes real-world videos, like music videos, commercials, news and inspiring talks, and turns them into Spanish learning experiences.
+FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.